 MKT 130, Marketing Administration O.B.I.
-I (Credit: 3) (Prerequisites: Program admission, MSD 100, or instructor permission based upon experience) Introduces the application and reinforcement of marketing administration and employability principles in an actual job placement or practicum experience.
+I (Credit: 3) (Prerequisites: MKT 101; ENG 1010 (diploma), or ENG 1101 (degree); or instructor permission based on experience) Introduces the application and reinforcement of marketing administration and employability principles in an actual job placement or practicum experience.
 Students become acquainted with occupational responsibilities through realistic work situations and are provided with insights into marketing administration applications on the job.
 Topics include: problem solving, adaptability to the job setting, use of proper interpersonal skills, application of marketing administration techniques, and professional development.
 The occupation-based instruction is implemented through the use of written individualized training plans, written performance evaluation, required weekly seminar, and required practicum or on-the-job training.
 (0-0-10-3)